faradey/madock/docs/config.md

 of those base images is Debian or Ubuntu, so the same nodesource install works in each.

-**The old names still work.** `madock service:enable php/nodejs` and `service:enable php/yarn` are accepted, resolve to the new keys, and print the new name once so it is learned from the command rather than from a changelog.
-They are aliases, not a second way of spelling it, and they will be removed once the new names are the ones in people's fingers.
+**The old names still work.** `madock service:enable php/nodejs` is accepted, resolves to `nodejs/embedded`, and prints the new name once so it is learned from the command rather than from a changelog. `php/yarn` is aliased the same way, though it was never a registered service — it worked only on the three platforms whose configurator happened to write `php/yarn/enabled`.
+Both are aliases rather than a second spelling, and both will be removed once the new names are the ones in people's fingers.

 ## A project with no web server